Your right to challenge unfair terms

 Both of these regulations state that you’re not bound by a standard term in a contract with a seller or supplier if that term is judged to be unfair.

-So, you have a right to challenge a contract term if you think it's unfair.
-Only a court can decide whether a term is unfair.
+So, you have a right to challenge a contract term if you think it's unfair - but it's usually up to a court to rule if a term is unfair.

-But you can report a contract term you think is unfair to your local trading standards department or the Competition and Markets Authority (CMA) which replaced the Office of Fair Trading in April 2014.
+You can also report a contract term you think is unfair to the Competition and Markets Authority (CMA) using use this form.

 - Companies are free to use whatever contractual terms they consider reasonable, but these terms can't be unfair.